zearp/Nucintosh/README.md

 + Install macOS

 \* Installers made with GibMacOS on Windows and Linux require a working internet connection as it uses the recovery image only, it then downloads the full installer from Apple.
 The *createistallmedia* script makes an offline installer.

-## Updating
-Updating is easy, first copy the MLB/ROM/SystemSerialNumber/SystemUUID values from your current config to a text file then delete the whole EFI folder and replace it with the latest release/clone from this repo.
-Copy your PlatformInfo fields from the text file into the new config.
-Unless you made other changes this is all thats needed.

 ## Post install
 - Remove express card icon: Run ```sudo mount -uw / && killall Finder && sudo mv /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu.bak && sudo touch /System/Library/CoreServices/Menu\ Extras/ExpressCard.menu``` -- This no logner works on Big Sur, but you can use a cool and free app called [Hidden Bar](https://github.com/dwarvesf/hidden) to hide it with instead.